AstroJames/astrojames.github.io/content/notes/ISM_turbulent_cascade_II/index.md

 ---
 title: The interstellar cascade II - supernova driven turbulence

-summary: Presented at Falgarone's ISM meeting in Château de Goutelas, France
+summary: Invited talk at Falgarone's ISM meeting in Château de Goutelas, France
 abstract: a story of compressible and solenoidal modes

 # Talk start and end times.